-This business relies on increasing the number of new programs it attracts annually.
+In order to grow, the Marine Engineering Business relies on increasing the number of new programs it attracts annually.

 In addition, we are increasingly combining our engineering capabilities with our product offerings.
 This enables us to offer systems which are complete with installation and support to maximize the utilization of our collective expertise to advance our real time volumetric sonar technology.